Forget the Moon, Just Hit the Eastern Hemisphere

 The Mercury program conducted several more manned flights and was a source of valuable experience, but one thing it did not accomplish, was doing it first.

 On April 12, 1961, one month before Shepard's flight, cosmonaut Yuri Gagarin was launched into space aboard a Vostok capsule.
 He made one Earth orbit, re-entered, and then parachuted out of his capsule to the ground.
 Once again, the Soviets had come out ahead.

 Also hidden by the Soviets was the worst disaster of the Space Race era.
 On October 24th, 1960, a Soviet R-16 rocket being prepped for a test launch exploded on the launch pad when the second stage engines ignited prematurely, detonating the first stage like a bomb.
 The massive ensuing fire killed between 80 to 120 workers and ground personnel, most notably Marshal Mitrofan Nedelin, head of the military branch of Soviet rocket programs.
-He was announced to have died in an airplane crash, and the disaster would not be revealed publicly until the 1980's.
-Up to this day, no activity at all is conducted on October 24th out of respect.
+He was announced to have died in an airplane crash, and the disaster would not be revealed publicly until the 1980s.
+To this day, no activity at all is conducted on October 24th out of respect.